-Interns are paired up by Track to co-facilitate a biweekly supervision group comprised of psychology practicum students.
+Interns are paired with a psychology practicum student by track to provide supervision.
+Interns and students are paired by clinical, research, and other areas of interest to facilitate biweekly individual supervision.
 Interns receive didactic training on current theories and models of supervision, methods of evaluation, legal and ethical issues in supervision, and diversity issues related to supervision.
-They also participate in monthly Supervision-of-Supervision with the Internship Director, which includes reviews of audio-recorded supervision sessions.
+They also participate in a monthly Supervision-of-Supervision group within the professional issues hour with the Internship Director and a training psychologist and receive individual supervision monthly by the Internship Director or training psychologist.